Bristol 407: Bristol 407 GTZ Zagato

 As in the case of the Bristol 406, Bristol also had a special body designed by Zagato for the 407.
 The result, the Bristol 407 GTZ Zagato, had nothing to do with the 406 Zagato.
 The new design had an elongated, rounded body with a very low belt line, a "hip swing" over the rear wheels and a lush glazed hatchback.
 The car was significantly lighter than the factory 407 and reached top speeds of over 200 km/ h.

 The Bristol 407 GTZ Zagato was first exhibited at the Earls Court Motorshow in October 1961.
 However, the car was not at the Bristol booth, but at the nondescript Zagato booth.
 The author of the project was again Anthony Crook (and not Bristol Cars Ltd.).
 It only took 10 weeks from the idea to the finished product.
 You could tell that from the car.
 Much was improvised.
-That wasn't just true for the radiator grille with a crest-shaped shield, which was borrowed from a Lancia Flaminia Supersport.
+That wasn't just true for the radiator grille with a crest-shaped shield, which was borrowed from a Lancia Flaminia Super Sport.
 The car was welcomed in a friendly manner, but the few journalists who were allowed to drive the car criticised the front-heavy construction.
 The extremely light Zagato body combined with the heavy weight of the American engine led to an unfavourable weight distribution.
 Tony Crook, who had initially hoped for a few orders, abandoned the project in the summer of 1962 because the plant could not resolve the weight distribution problems.
-The 407 GTZ was unique and still exists today.
+The 407 GTZ still exists today.